 Canadian Valley Technical Ctr (HiSET) – 1701 S Czech Hall Rd – Yukon – OK 73099 – Ph: (405) 262.2629

-How Much Does GED Cost in Oklahoma
+How Much Does it Cost to Get a GED in Oklahoma

+The Oklahoma GED costs $41 per subject; hence, the total cost for the complete test is $164.
 However, there is an additional cost associated with online GED testing:

 GED Ready practice tests: Before taking the GED test online, test-takers must attain passing scores on the GED Ready practice tests.
 There are four GED Ready practice tests, one for each subject area, which cost $6.99 each on the GED.com website.